Amazon, Flipkart seek rollback of new Indian tax on online sellers

 Ola and Uber declined to comment, while Swiggy and Zomato did not respond to requests for comment.

 Modi is pushing to expand India's tax base to hundreds of thousands of manufacturers, food sellers and cab drivers who currently do not pay income tax, a senior Finance Ministry official said.
-Modi has said just about 15 million of India's 1.3 billion Indians people pay income tax.
+Modi has said just about 15 million of India's 1.3 billion people pay income tax.

 New Delhi expects to collect about 30 billion Indian rupees ($419.46 million) through the tax, the Finance Ministry said.
 It will also provide data on billions of dollars in sales.

-(Editing by Alexandra Ulmer, Louise Heavens and Helen Popper)
+(Editing by Alexandra Ulmer, Louise Heavens, Helen Popper and Nick Macfie)

 By Manoj Kumar and Sankalp Phartiyal